 Restrictions Tab Options

-Hidden from UsersBy default, new Assignment folders are hidden from students when they are created.
-This means that students cannot see the assignments, even if you put them into the content area (that content topic will be left in draft status).
-Uncheck the Hidden from users option to allow students to see the assignment.
+Hide from UsersBy default, new Assignment folders are hidden from students when they are created.
+This means that students cannot see the assignments, even if you put them into the content area (that content topic will be hidden).
+Uncheck the Hide from Users option to allow students to see the assignment.

 AvailabilityDates are optional.